Social history of the United Kingdom (1979–present): Secularisation

 Brian Harrison reports that the forces of secularisation grew rapidly, and by the 1990s Britain was an unusually secular society by the standards of Western Europe.
 Standing at the lower end of attendance at religious services, and near the top in people claiming "no religion".
 While 80% of Britons in 1950 said they were Christians, only 64% did so in 2000.
 Harrison states:

 Roman Catholicism held up, thanks initially to immigration from Ireland and later from Poland.
-What had been tiny clusters of Muslims, Hindus, Sikhs and Buddhists grew enormously through immigration.
+What had been tiny clusters of Jews, Muslims, Hindus, Buddhists, and Sikhs grew enormously through immigration.

 Research conducted by the polling organisation YouGov in 2020 suggested that whilst a majority of Britons described the UK as a Christian country and most celebrated the traditionally Christian festivals of Christmas and Easter, 55% said they did not belong to any religion.
 However, this poll did not include any residents of Northern Ireland, which is generally considered the most religious part of the UK.